subhendumohanty97-ctrl/Hamiltonian-MATLAB/README.md

 This code computes the proposed Hamiltonian discretisation described in the paper and demonstrates the orthonormality of the discrete Hamiltonian operators relative to the existing method.
+Loads different meshes (e.g., `centaur3.off`, `Armadillo.off`) using the `read_off` function developed by Gabriel Peyré.
+The function is available on the MATLAB File Exchange: https://www.mathworks.com/matlabcentral/fileexchange/5355-toolbox-graph/files/toolbox_graph/read_off.m.
+The script stores the mesh vertices and faces (an example is shown below).

 ## `computeLBOandR.m`